toddwseattle/NUwebbootcamp0/step-by-step.md

 before the contructor of the class, add the @Input decorator and declare `@Input() idlist: GithubId[];`

-7. finally, in the artistList component (`artist-list.component.ts`) add a method to toggle the favorite flag in the object:
+7. finally, in the IdListComponent component (`id-list.component.ts`) add a method to toggle the favorite flag in the object:

 ````typescript
  toggleFavorite(favid: GithubId) {